-Cape Blanco Heritage Society
+The Cape Blanco Heritage Society.

-Holds five Oregon records including most westerly and oldest continuously operating lighthouse on the Oregon coast
+Cape Blanco Light Station (1870) holds five Oregon records, including most westerly and oldest continually operating lighthouse on the Oregon coast.

-Port Orford Lifeboat Station (1934)
+Port Orford Lifeboat Station

 No trip to Port Orford is complete without a visit to this historic Lifeboat Station, now Port Orford Heads State Park.
 The short trails around this headland afford fantastic views of the surrounding coastline.

 Spectacular views of a Fresnel lens and the Pacific Ocean await you on your tour of the Cape Blanco Lighthouse.
 This light station is the oldest continually operating and most westerly on Oregon's coast.

 Discover what life was like for the Hughes family as they worked a dairy ranch during the late 19th and early 20th century and explore the wonders of the Sixes River valley within Cape Blanco State Park.